sabeekbinsayeed/Learn-With-Sabeek/README.md

 ### `npm start`

 ## Features
+- Review of products given by our customers
+- Dashboard for seeing statistics
+- Read blogs
+- User friendly interface

--Personal Website
+- Personal Website
--Learn with Sabeek
+- Learn with Sabeek
--See courses
+- See courses
--Go to different routes
+- Go to different routes
--Private and protected route
+- Private and protected route
--Authentication sytem
+- Authentication sytem
--About me
+- About me
 ## Technologies used
- -react
- -firebase
+ - React
+ - Firebase
- -react firebase hooks
+ - React firebase hooks
- -bootstrap
+- Bootstrap
- -react router dom
+ - React router dom
- -html
- -css
+ - Html
+ - Css

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.